Vishnu4716/ML/README.md

-#Here we will have different datasets and we will choose the respective models to obtain the good accuray.
+#Here we will go through different machine learning models.